joeldodich/zubridge/README.md

 - [vitordino/reduxtron](https://github.com/vitordino/reduxtron)

   - Redux store in the main process, optionally synced to Zustand in the renderer
-  - Zutron is based on Reduxtron
+  - zubridge-electron is based on Reduxtron
   - Great for Redux users, not an option if you want to use Zustand everywhere

 - [klarna/electron-redux](https://github.com/klarna/electron-redux)